Online Orthogonal Matching Pursuit: Proof of Lemma

 Let us start by restating Lemma~\ref{global-lem}. \begin{lemma} Suppose that Assumptions~\ref{ass:ass3} and~\ref{ass:ass4} hold.
 Consider Algorithm~\ref{algo:oomp} with the procedure \selectproc given in Algorithm~\ref{algo:step}, assume that \optimproc satisfies the {\em optimization confidence property} and that \tryselectproc satisfies the {\em selection property}.
 Then when the \textbf{OOMP}($\delta, s^*$) (Algorithm~\ref{algo:oomp}) is terminated, the variable $S$ satisfies with probability at least $1-2\delta$: $S \subseteq S^*$. \end{lemma}

 \begin{proof} First consider an idealized setting where the algorithm runs indefinitely.
-Let $s_p$ denote the feature selected at the $p$-th iteration of the main {\bf while} loop of Algorithm~\ref{algo:oomp}.
-It can happen that the call to {\bf Select} never terminates (this is actually the expected behavior if all relevant features have been already discovered), so if $\bar{\tau}$ denotes the (random) last terminating iteration, we formally define $s_p=s_{\bar{\tau}}$ if $p>\bar{\tau}$ (this is of course irrelevant in practice but is just needed to always have a formally well defined $s_p$ for all integers $p$).
-Denoting $S_p:=\{s_1,\ldots,s_p\}$, we see that with this definition, for any integer $k\geq 1$:
+Let $U_p$ denote the set of selected features at the $p$-th iteration of the main {\bf while} loop of Algorithm~\ref{algo:oomp}.
+It can happen that the call to {\bf Select} never terminates (this is actually the expected behaviour if all relevant features have been already discovered), so if $\bar{\tau}$ denotes the (random) last terminating iteration, we formally define $U_p=U_{\bar{\tau}}$ if $p>\bar{\tau}$ (this is of course irrelevant in practice but is just needed to always have a formally well defined $U_p$ for all integers $p$).
+Denoting $S_p:=\bigcup\limits_{i=1}^p U_i$, we see that with this definition, for any integer $k\geq 1$: